-But I think the information Mr C likely received at the start regarding the Store First investment presented the investment, in detail, as providing high returns with little to no risk.
-I'm also mindful that the Member Declaration and Indemnity form, given to Mr C by CL&P - which read, "I am fully aware that this investment is an Alternative Investment and as such is High Risk and / or Speculative" was not given to Mr C until August 2012, several months after he'd been 'sold' the investment by CL&P in or around April 2012.
-Furthermore, the declaration seems to be quite generic, referring to alternative investments generally.

-Overall, I don't agree the contents of the form support the contention that Mr C understood the Store First investment was high risk.
-In this case, I'm not persuaded that Mr C, an individual with no investment experience, proceeded to invest a defined benefit pension, which he'd built up over 25 years, in the knowledge that the investments he was making were high risk.
+But I think the information Mr L likely received from CL&P at the start regarding the Store First investment presented the investment, in detail, as providing high returns with little to no risk.
+And I'm mindful that the Member Declaration and Indemnity form given to Mr L several months later, read "I am fully aware that this investment is an Alternative Investment and as such is High Risk and / or Speculative."
+This information about risk appears to be generic, by which I mean it appears to be a line or two, along with other parts of the form, that could be used for a number of investments.
+So, I can see why the term "and / or" might have been used.
+But I don't agree the contents of the form support the contention that Mr L understood the Store First investment was high risk.
+In this case, I'm not persuaded that Mr L, an individual with a low income, a small pension pot (in terms of transfer value) and no investment experience, proceeded in the knowledge that the investments he was making were high risk.

-I'm also not persuaded that Mr C was determined to move forward with the transaction in order to take advantage of a cash incentive.
-Whilst Mr C has explained that he was interested in the cash incentive because he had a business venture which needed capital, I've seen no evidence that he was looking to release this money from his pension before CL&P gave him the idea - he says he had not contemplated making any changes to his pension before he encountered CL&P.

-Mr C has confirmed he received a £28,000 payment.
-But Mr C also says his attitude to risk was low, so he wouldn't have considered these investments if he'd been aware of the risks involved.
-And although he's told us he was looking to raise capital, I've not seen any evidence to suggest Mr C had an overriding need for the cash which would have outweighed other considerations - such as the tax implications or the potential impact on his pension of taking this sum.
+I'm also not persuaded that Mr L was determined to move forward with the transaction in order to take advantage of a cash incentive.
+Mr L has confirmed he received a £1,500 payment which he now believes was an incentive for transferring his DB pension.
+But Mr L also says his attitude to risk was low, so he wouldn't have considered these investments if he'd been aware of the risks involved.
+Further, I've not seen any evidence to suggest Mr L had a pressing need for the cash.
+He wasn't, he's told us, interested in moving his pension prior to the contact he received from CL&P. On balance, I'm satisfied that Mr L wasn't eager to complete the transaction for reasons other than securing the best pension for himself.

-It's possible that the lure of £28,000 would have caused Mr C to transfer whatever Options did, but I think that's unlikely.
-Mr C was interested in raising some money, but this was a pension he'd built up over a 25-year career, and alongside finding the payment attractive his understanding was that "the returns would be far higher than [he] could ever expect with [his existing] Pension Scheme" - he was still motivated by wanting to secure the best pension for himself.
-If he'd understood the circumstances giving rise to a significant risk of detriment, I don't think he'd have exposed his pension fund in this way just to receive the capital sum.
-On balance, I'm satisfied that Mr C wasn't so eager to complete the transaction for the cash incentive that he'd have gone ahead if Options had declined the application.

-Having carefully considered all of the circumstances, I'm satisfied it's fair and reasonable to conclude that if Options had refused to accept Mr C's application from Douglas Baillie Ltd and/or to permit Store First investments in its SIPPs, the transactions this complaint concerns wouldn't still have gone ahead.
+Having carefully considered all of the circumstances, I'm satisfied it's fair and reasonable to conclude that if Options had refused to accept Mr L's application from Douglas Baillie Ltd and/or to permit Store First investments in its SIPPs, the transactions this complaint concerns wouldn't still have gone ahead.